Spotlight Not Working on macOS Monterey? Reindex It to Fix

 - Launch it and click the Toolkit in the sidebar.

-Hopefully, your Spotlight search is now working well on macOS Monterey.
-If not, try restarting or updating your Mac to see if the problem is resolved.
+We hope your Spotlight search is working properly.
+If not, try restarting or updating your Mac.

 Clean and Speed up Your Mac Like a ProFree Download